JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 title: Snake Puzzle Games
 ---

-Here is a collection of all the snake puzzle games in the known universe, together with descriptions, pictures, and a few awards at the end.
+Here is a collection of all the snake puzzle games known to humankind (we haven't told the snakes yet), together with descriptions, pictures, and a few awards at the end.
 The order in which they appear is roughly the order that I played them in.
 I'll try to write an update whenever a new game is released.
 The purpose of this article

+Latest update Oct 7, 2020: added new game Worm Jazz

 -----